obrunet/obrunet.github.io/_posts/2019-06-28-compare_C_and_python.md

 ---
-title: "A comparison of C and Python"
+title: "A Comparison of C and Python"
 date: 2019-06-28
 categories:
   - Data Science